 As a Nutritionist focusing on Chinese Nutrition Therapy and owner of SEXY FOOD THERAPY INC., Melissa Ramos’ high-heeled approach to health helps people feel sexy from the inside out.

 She is a regular expert on CTV’s The Social, a TED speaker and has been named one of Canada’s up-and-coming health and wellness stars by FLARE magazine.
-Ramos is an official health blogger for HUFFINGTON POST and has appeared on CBC’s, Steven & Chris, CHUM and Virgin Radio and was named Woman of the Week from Women’s Post Magazine.
+Ramos is an official health blogger for HUFFINGTON POST and has appeared on CBC’s, Steven & Chris, CHUM and Virgin Radio.

 First off, tell us how you first got involved with nutritional food blogging.

 Well for starters I’m not a huge fan of the term nutrition blogger because blogging is just a facet of what I do and not who I am.
 I do believe blogging is tremendously important however if you’re trying to position yourself as an authority, I believe in business you really have to learn how to adapt in an ever changing environment.
 I began my journey writing probably back when I was in school when I lived with three other women in what I called, The Estrogen Den.
 My focus back then was to write about how I emotionally ate the right way through my dating stories.
 Since then Sexy Food Therapy has really changed in terms of content, offerings and marketing objectives.